Travelers: Jigen Keisatsu: Plot

 Haruka uses her magic to restore Ai’s original memories, and Ai wonders why she had lived two lives.
 Yui explains that the Ai of Original World discovered how The Brain was controlling the dimensional street and exchanged this information to Ken.
 When The Brain found out, he sent Original Ai to Lost World in place of Lost World Ai and controlled her memory.
 Ken explains that now the balance between dimensions is stable but if everyone else discovers the existence of parallel worlds, all of them would merge with Original World and destroy all others.
 Ai joins in and helps save her counterpart from execution.
 Feeling terrible for her actions, Original Ai assures she is not a criminal and believes that that time expands like a tree branch and people are split to chosen and unchosen worlds and that they keep expanding.
 The Brain arrives and attempts to kill Ai but her Original counterpart sacrifices herself.
-Haruka takes Yui and Ai back to the command center and shuts down Brain’s programming.
+Haruka takes Yui and Ai, and then shut down Brain’s programming.

 Just then, they find Madarame back in his human body with Haruka’s Retro counterpart hostage.
 He plans to rule all parallel worlds and lead humans the way he wants to.
 Sending out a reprogrammed Bridge to eliminate them, Ai is forced to shoot him and Madarame.
 However due to Haruka’s bracelet he stole, he is revived and uses the power on Ai and Yui.
 Just as he is about to kill Ai, Bridge jumps in and deflects his attack back at him.
-Realizing that Bridge is the Original World’s informant that she met in every other dimension, he uses the last of his life to help kill Madarame once and for all.
+Realizing that Bridge is the Original World’s informant that she met in every other dimension, he uses the last of his life to help kill Madarame.
 Haruka recovers her bracelet and travels back to Fairy World, while Ai and Yui resume their normal duties with Ken now acting as chief.